NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 ### Additional Resources

+If you are new to NEON hyperspectral reflectance data, we recommend going through the tutorial series below, or at least the first lesson.
+This series uses the directional reflectance data (DP3.30006.001), but the same principles apply.

-<a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>
+- <a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>

 More details about the surface directional reflectance data product can be found on the data product page, linked below.
 - <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic</a>

 In addition, NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of their data products.
-Please refer to the ATBDs below for a more in-depth understanding ofthe reflectance datad.
+Please refer to the ATBDs below for a more in-depth understanding ofthe reflectance data.
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD</a>
 - <a href="" target="_blank">BRDF Correction ATBD</a>
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a>